Jono Dorr

-Jono Dorr (born April 9, 1990) also known as Jonathan Dorr, is an American singer, songwriter, multi-instrumentalist and record producer.
+Jonathan Jacob "Jono" Dorr (born April 1990) is an American singer, songwriter, multi-instrumentalist and record producer.
 He has written and produced music for various artists including Hayley Kiyoko, The Neighbourhood, Kehlani, G-Eazy, French Montana, Gnash, Bibi Bourelly, Skizzy Mars, Devon Baldwin, Janine, Phem, and Marco Mckinnis.
 He has released several singles as a solo artist, and his debut EP, The Unexamined Life Part 1, was released on August 12, 2020.

 Early life

-Jono Dorr was born and raised in Los Angeles, California.
+Jonathan Jacob Dorr was born in April 1990 in Los Angeles, California.
 He grew up playing guitar and explored many genres of music including classic rock, blues, and funk.
 Throughout his childhood, he played guitar and bass in various bands.
 While attending the Academy of Music and Performing Arts at Alexander Hamilton High School, Dorr participated in an electronic music class in which he learned how to create and produce music digitally.
 He then started producing and songwriting with various singers and rappers.
 Graduating from UC Santa Cruz with a major in Philosophy and a minor in Electronic Music, Dorr originally planned on becoming a lawyer to satisfy the wishes of his parents but instead opted for a career in music.